n8n-io/n8n-docs/docs/reference/faq.md

 ### What is the IP address of n8n.cloud?

 Currently it is `20.79.72.105`, however this is subject to change.
+Also the NAT address is `20.79.72.36`, but this is also subject to change.
+Recommended practice is to whitelist `20.79.72.0/24`, but if more strict measures are needed, at minimum both `20.79.72.105` and `20.79.72.36` must be whitelisted.